lecodeski/maple-font/README.md

 The build script will auto download required assets from GitHub.
 If you have trouble downloading, please setup `github_mirror` in [config.json](./config.json) or `$GITHUB` to your environment variable.
 (Target URL will be `https://<github_mirror>/<user>/<repo>/releases/download/<tag>/<file>`), or just download the target `.zip` file and put it in the same directory as `build.py`.

+#### Traditional Chinese Punctuation Support

+By enabling `cv99`, all Chinese punctuation marks will be centred.
+See more details in [#150](https://github.com/subframe7536/maple-font/issues/150)

 ### Build Script Usage

 ```